yinyxl/DLP2022-homework/README.md

 # DLP2022-homework1
-for DLP homework commit
+for DLP homework1 commit
-a python program to get some information from dblp and to show the results homework1.1 only includes the basic functions of the web crawler homework1.2 includes GUI
+a python program to get some information from dblp and to show the results

+homework1.1 only includes the basic functions of the web crawler
+homework1.2 includes GUI
+homework1.3 includes the function of pushing a button to save the information in a csv file